bipulmgr/react-weather-app/README.md

-# Awesome Application for Weather Forecasting APppHello
+# Awesome Application for Weather

 (Probably the best, free, and open-source weather app out there)